Parties Clash as Allegations About Nominee's Daughter Dominate Confirmation Hearing

 Admitting he had spoken to the university president, the nominee told a ruling party lawmaker that he did not ask him to cover up for his family.

-(Rep. Kim Jong-min - Democratic Party: If the Dongyang University award was forged, [would you agree that] you can't be justice minister?)
+If the Dongyang University award was forged, [would you agree that] you can't be justice minister?

 Cho also maintained his daughter volunteered at the university, adding it's up to the prosecution to decide whether the award she received for the volunteer work was forged.